ByAUJay

 1. Decentralized Identity (DID) & Self-Sovereign Identity (SSI)

-- What: Users control their identity data via cryptographically secured credentials stored off-chain.
+- What: Users get to manage their identity data using secure, cryptographically-backed credentials that are stored off-chain.

-- How: Implement DID frameworks like Sovrin, uPort, or Veres One.
+- How: You can set this up using DID frameworks such as Sovrin, uPort, or Veres One.

 - Benefits: